alanng10/NewYork/Docue/a.md

 New York metro define name is same as New York city.

-New York current name is too un effective.
+New York define name "New York" is too un effective.